-Y7 Unable to attend because of other unavoidable Cause Unable to attend because of any other unavoidable cause This code should be used only where something in the nature of an emergency has prevented the pupil from attending the session in question.
+V7 Unable to attend because of any of other unavoidable Cause Cause Unable to attend because of any other unavoidable cause Cause This code should be used only where something in the nature of an emergency has prevented the pupil from attending the session in question.
 The unavoidable cause must be something that affects the pupil, not the parent.
 The fact that a parent has done all they can to secure the attendance of the pupil at school does not, in itself, mean the pupil has been prevented by unavoidable cause.
-Not a possible attendance Schools must also record the nature of the unavoidable cause (regulation 10(6))
+Schools must also record the nature of the unavoidable cause (regulation 10(6)) ble -- -----